 We know, 2020 predicted marketing trends have been done to death over the past few weeks.
 BUT, hear us out here…

 Our team of marketers expertly analyse trends, their impact and predict what’s to come 6 months ahead of schedule.
-We don’t just listen to what our favourite influencer has predicted for the year ahead and decide to run with it, shout about it on social media (or copy and paste) and take it as bible because it simply sounds awesome.
+We don’t just listen to what our favourite influencer has predicted for the year ahead and decide to run with it, shout about it on social media and take it as bible because it sounds awesome.

 Our predictions are based on facts, each brought to you by a member of our team.
 So, if you’re down for the ride, keep reading.